Zec Petawaga

 The ZEC Petawaga is a "zone d'exploitation contrôlée" (controlled harvesting zone) located in the area of Mont-Laurier, in Antoine-Labelle Regional County Municipality, in the Laurentides, in Quebec, in Canada.
+Zec Petawaga straddles the municipality of Ferme-Neuve as well as the unorganized territories of Lac-Marguerite and Lac-Douaire.

 The zec is managed by the "Association chasse et pêche de la région de Mont-Laurier inc".
 The zec was created in 1978 and covers an area of 1186 km2.

 Geography

 Zec Petawaga shares its boundaries with the Zec Lesueur in the east, La Verendrye Wildlife Reserve in the west.
 Its eastern border is the Baskatong Reservoir.
 The zec is bounded on the north by the free territory extending to Clova.
 Zec counts 314 lakes, of which a hundred are used for recreational fishing.

 History

 Founded in 1952, the "l'association chasse et pêche de la région de Mont-Laurier inc" had originally the mission of seeding fishes.
 After organizing several sports-related activities and social in the region, the association has established the International Classic boat which attracted more than 15,000 people annually.

 In 1978, the Quebec government entrusted the association is responsible for administering the ZEC Petawaga.